westonstearns/Kaggle-Python-Tutorial/chapter1.md

 *** =hint
 - The code for the first four tasks is already given in the assignment!
-- Think about the `normalization` argument, and don't forget to print.
+- Think about the `normalize` argument, and don't forget to print.

 *** =pre_exercise_code
 ```{python}